gkobetic/GregorsArduLibs/README.md

 # Gregor's Arduino Libraries

 ### 1. Non stopable delay
-Llibrary for delays (time intervals) that do not stop the main loop from executing.
+Library for delays (time intervals) that do not stop the main loop from executing.

 #### Create delay:
 - MyDelay myDelay1(1000); -> 1000 is interval time in milliseconds when your code can be executed.